adjust/adobe_air_sdk/README.md

 The global callback parameters will be merged with the callback parameters added to an event / ad revenue / subscription.
 The callback parameters added to any of these packages take precedence over the global callback parameters.
 Meaning that, when adding a callback parameter to any of these packages with the same key to one added globaly, the value that prevails is the callback parameter added any of these particular packages.

-It's possible to remove a specific global callback parameter by passing the desired key to the method `removeGlobalCallbackParameter` of the `Adjust` instance.
+It's possible to remove a specific global callback parameter by passing the desired key to the method `removeGlobalCallbackParameter` of the `Adjust` class.

 ```actionscript
 Adjust.removeGlobalCallbackParameter("foo");
 ```

-If you wish to remove all keys and values from the global callback parameters, you can reset it with the method `removeGlobalCallbackParameters` of the `Adjust` instance.
+If you wish to remove all keys and values from the global callback parameters, you can reset it with the method `removeGlobalCallbackParameters` of the `Adjust` class.

 ```actionscript
 Adjust.removeGlobalCallbackParameters();